aehrc/smart-forms/README.md

 ## I found a bug/the app crashed, now what?

 Report it to us!
 [Create an issue within the repo](https://github.com/aehrc/smart-forms/issues/new) and we will try our best to get it fixed as soon as possible.
+If you do have any feedback on the app's behaviour/user experience or anything else, feel free to also create an issue!

 ## Licensing and attribution